How do I turn myself in?

 In other words, to convict on the standard of preponderance of evidence, you must be satisfied that most of the evidence points towards responsibility.
 This can and probably will include circumstantial evidence.
 On a percentage scale, between 51% and 99% of the evidence must show responsibility; however, around 99% shows "beyond a reasonable doubt."
 In Honor Court cases, this standard is rarely met because most, if not all, of the evidence is circumstantial.
 It is not necessary to find a "smoking gun;" it is merely necessary for you to satisfy yourself that the student's responsibility for breaking the Honor Code is highly probable.

 I want my Honor Court case dismissed NOW!

 Slow down there!
 The Honor Court President assigns an investigator and an advocate to each case.
 They collect evidence and then turn it over to the president.
 The president and Dean of Students decide whether or not a case is warranted.
 If the case is substantial enough, it will be presented before the Honor Court.

 What is the difference between Honor Court and J-Board?

 What sanctions does Honor Court give out?

-Please see page 68-69 of The Student Handbook.
+Please see the Student Handbook under the "Honor Court's Jurisdiction" tab.
 If you have any questions about the sanctions, please contact a member of honor court.

 Who can I go to with more questions about Honor Court?

-Please contact any member of honor court who would be happy to answer your questions.
+Please contact any member of Honor Court.
+We are happy to answer your questions.